-The Georgia Gerontology Society is committed to advocating for all older adults and their families to have equal access to services and supportive community resources, supporting decisive actions that address longstanding inequities and eliminate social injustice when and wherever we encounter, working harder to amplify the voices of people of color in our field, and recruiting professionals from underrepresented groups for leadership positions to ensure that we are working effectively for all older adults in Georgia.
+The Georgia Gerontology Society is a statewide multidisciplinary professional network that educates, serves, and advocates for ALL older adults and their families.
+As the state of Georgia’s largest organization of multidisciplinary professionals in the field of aging, GGS is committed to advocating for all older adults and their families to have equal access to services and supportive community resources.
+We will continue to support decisive actions that address longstanding inequities and eliminate social injustice.
+We will also work to amplify diverse voices in our field and recruit professionals from underrepresented groups for leadership positions to ensure that we are working effectively for all older adults in Georgia.

 Do you have any comments or suggestions on how GGS can better support Diversity, Equity, and Inclusion within GGS or the aging network?
 Do you have a resource you think should be included on this page?

 African American Older Adults and COVID-19: Addressing Mental Health Needs, Supporting Strength – This webinar, recorded July 8, 2020, provides strategies and resources to build upon the existing resilience of this population, enhance coping skills to manage emotional distress, and practice self-care in this time of elevated stress.